 Co Op – This East Perth restaurant has been on my wish list for far too long and I really loved having a sneek peek of it’s menu.
 The Cheddar Perogies (Caramelised onion and cheddar dumplings) were scrumptious 8 CROWNS

-No4 Blake Street – I’ve heard about the amazing signature dessert at No4 and was so pleased to see it was an ICON DISH Chocolate Garden (edible soil, macadamia rocks, salted caramel,
+No4 Blake Street – I’ve heard about the amazing signature dessert at No4 and was so pleased to see it was an ICON DISH Chocolate Garden (edible soil, macadamia rocks, salted caramel, peanut dacquoise).
+It was the dish of the day for both chef and I 16 CROWNS

 There was lots we didn’t get chance to eat too.
 The giant macaroons at Bistro Guillaume looked fantastic and I would have liked to have checked out the international iconic dish Black Miso Cod at Nobu.